What is the purpose of the Local Offer?

 How will I know how my child is doing and how will you help me to support my child’s learning?

-- We offer an ‘open door’ policy where you are welcome at any time to make an appointment to meet with either the class teacher or Inclusion Manager and discuss how your child is getting on.
+- We offer an ‘open door’ policy where you are welcome at any time to make an appointment to meet with either the class teacher or Pastoral and Inclusion Lead and discuss how your child is getting on.
 We can offer advice and practical ways that you can help your child at home.

 - We believe that your child’s education should be a partnership between parents and teachers, therefore we aim to keep communication channels open and communicate regularly, especially if your child has complex needs.